Power factor: Power factor correction of linear loads

 In place of a set of switched capacitors, an unloaded synchronous motor can supply reactive power.
 The reactive power drawn by the synchronous motor is a function of its field excitation.
 It is referred to as a synchronous condenser.
 It is started and connected to the electrical network.
 It operates at a leading power factor and puts vars onto the network as required to support a system's voltage or to maintain the system power factor at a specified level.

 The synchronous condenser's installation and operation are identical to those of large electric motors.
 Its principal advantage is the ease with which the amount of correction can be adjusted; it behaves like a variable capacitor.
-Unlike with capacitors, the amount of reactive power supplied is proportional to voltage, not the square of voltage; this improves voltage stability on large networks.
+Unlike with capacitors, the amount of reactive power furnished is proportional to voltage, not the square of voltage; this improves voltage stability on large networks.
 Synchronous condensers are often used in connection with high-voltage direct-current transmission projects or in large industrial plants such as steel mills.

 For power factor correction of high-voltage power systems or large, fluctuating industrial loads, power electronic devices such as the static VAR compensator or STATCOM are increasingly used.
 These systems are able to compensate sudden changes of power factor much more rapidly than contactor-switched capacitor banks and, being solid-state, require less maintenance than synchronous condensers.